anbox-cloud/discourse-docs/howto/install/deploy-juju.md

 ## Deploy Anbox Cloud

+[note type="information" status="Note"]
+This section explains how to start the Anbox Cloud deployment without any customisation.
+However, in most cases you will want to include a custom configuration when you start the deployment.

+Therefore, make sure to check the following sections before you run the deploy command.
+[/note]

 To install Anbox Cloud, deploy the suitable Anbox Cloud bundle to the Juju model.
 This will add instances to the model and deploy the required applications.

 Choose between the available [Juju bundles](https://discourse.ubuntu.com/t/about-anbox-cloud/17802#juju-bundles):